Reveal-Energy-Services/orchid-python-api/README.md

 - `copy_orchid_examples`
 - `use_orchid_test_data`

-Use the first command to copy the example files into your current (virtual environment) directory.
-Use the second command to change the examples to refer to the installed location of the Orchid test data files.
+Use the first command to copy the example files into your an optionally specified (virtual environment) directory.
+(The default destination is your current working directory.)
+Use the second command to change the examples in an optionally specified directory (your current directory) to refer to the specified location of the Orchid test data files.
 Both commands are
     - Command line commands that run in a console / terminal
     - Support a help flag (`-h` / `--help`) to provide you with help on running the commands